Code-the-Dream-School/MyKitchenApp-back/README.md

 number 1-100 for how many recipes are returned and also takes in a string can be any of these options - diets, meal types, cuisines, or intolerances

-POST "/api/v1/auth/remove" - removes user from DB.
-Takes the userId as param
+DELETE "/api/v1/auth/remove" - removes active user from DB.